Unique, durable, and versatile, this large screen is the perfect party companion.

 Tends to be difficult to get the wrinkles out of the screen.

 A 20-foot projection screen that includes inflation fan, tie-downs, and a storage bag.
 Supports front and rear projection.
-Ready to go in less than five minutes.
+Ready to go in less than 5 minutes.

 This model's design tends to catch wind, so it's not the best choice for blustery areas.